Graduate Music Audition Requirements

 - A complete sonata by Haydn, Mozart, Beethoven, or Schubert

-- A major work for solo piano from the romantic era (including Rachmaninoff)
+- A major work for solo piano from the Romantic era (including Rachmaninoff)

 - A solo piano piece from the 20th or 21st century